stories

 below are some scattered notes and reflections on the above stories and their process. for transparency, i also included how often they were rejected and approximately when i finished the first draft.

-dead dog (56 rejections; first draft ~jun 2020; accepted apr 2023): woof. process-wise, rejections are part of publishing but 56 is a doozy, and a pricy one. the culprit was a poor process when i first started to seriously submit my work. i’d submit in massive waves without waiting for a response and only making minor edits in between. it wasn’t until i’d been rejected over 50 times that i consulted my brain and decided to make significant changes. namely, to add more moral peril to raise both the stakes and the complexity. by then, it was january 2023. i sent the new version out to 3 litmags after that, one of which was the minnesota review, who were kind enough to pick it up.
+dead dog (56 rejections; accepted apr 2023): woof. process-wise, rejections are part of publishing but 56 is a doozy, and a pricy one. the culprit was a poor process when i first started to submit my work. i’d submit in massive waves without waiting for a response and only making minor edits in between. it wasn’t until i’d been rejected over 50 times that i used my brain and decided to make significant changes. namely, to add more moral peril to raise both the stakes and the complexity. by then, it was january 2023. i sent the new version out to 3 litmags after that, one of which was the minnesota review, who were kind enough to pick it up.

-this story is based on a prominent professor i had in graduate school. when he asked me to be his research/teaching assistant, i was ecstatic to learn from him and, of course, to burnish my resume. while i did learn a lot, he gave me an unusual assignment once. i was to go to his home and change out all the cds in his 100+ cd changer for others from the even larger collection on his shelf. every cd was either classical or opera. all except for slot 1, which was to remain unchanged and stay in slot 1. it was pink floyd’s wish you were here.
+this story is based on a prominent professor i had in graduate school. when he asked me to be his research/teaching assistant, i was ecstatic to learn from him and, of course, to burnish my resume. while i did learn a lot, he gave me an unusual assignment once. i was to go to his home and change out all the cds in his 100+ cd changer for others from the even larger collection on his shelf. suiting his vibe, every cd was either classical or opera. all except for slot 1, which was to remain unchanged and stay in slot 1. it was pink floyd’s wish you were here.

-maneater (19 rejections; first draft ~mar 2023; accepted feb 2024): [tbd]
+maneater (19 rejections; accepted feb 2024): [tbd]

-pigboy and his artificial jesus (5 rejections; first draft ~mar 2024; accepted sep 2024): [tbd]
+pigboy and his artificial jesus (5 rejections; accepted sep 2024): [tbd]